Rentokil & Terminix have joined forces

 WE’RE OPEN 24/7

-Many Canadians recoil at the idea of spiders hanging out in their homes, and for good reason.
-Spiders are all too familiar house pests that always overstay their welcome.
-Spider control is a daunting task to take on yourself.
-So leave it to our team of pest control specialists who’ll handle your spider infestation with the care and attention it deserves.
+Many Canadians recoil at the idea of spiders living in their homes, and for good reason.
+Spiders are all too familiar house pests that always overstay their welcome, and spider control is a daunting task to take on yourself.

 Black and Yellow Garden Spiders